emsig/empymod/docs/manual/iocli.rst

   In [1]: !head -n 20 mydata.json

-The main difference, beside the structure, is that the json-format does not support complex data.
+The main difference, besides the structure, is that the json-format does not support complex data.
 It lists therefore first all real parts, and then all imaginary parts.
 If you load it with another json reader it will therefore have the dimension ``(2, nfreqtime, nrec, nsrc)``, where the 2 stands for real